-Sometimes you just need to reset– whether that’s by taking a nap, crossing some easy things off your to-do list, going for a walk, or doing something else.
+Sometimes you just need to reset– whether that’s by taking a nap, crossing some easy things off your to-do list, going for a walk, making time for therapy, or doing something else.
 Other times, you need to find new strategies or camaraderie from other people who have been through it too.
 If you’re read for that, read on:

 If deployment has you frustrated: